Self-contained two-layer shallow water theory of strong internal bores: Two-layer SW model

-A momentum conservation law is obtained by first multiplying (\ref{eq:upm}) for each layer with $h^{\pm}$ and then adding the equations together.
-Using (\ref{eq:h}) and the fixed height condition, we have
+To obtain momentum equation for the two-layer system we multiply Eq. (\ref{eq:upm}) for each layer with $h^{\pm}$ and add both equations together.
+Using Eq. (\ref{eq:h}) along with the fixed-height condition, after a few rearrangements, we have

-In this form, the momentum conservation law is non-local as it contains not only the dynamical variables $U$ and $h$ but also the interfacial pressure $\mathit{\Pi}$.

-The pressure can be eliminated from (\ref{eq:Up}) in two alternative ways.
-First, if we follow the same steps as in deriving (\ref{eq:Up}) but before adding the two equations together divide them by $\rho^{\pm},$ we obtain
+where $[\rho]U\equiv\{\rho uh\}$ is the momentum density.
+In this form, the momentum conservation equation is non-local because it contains not only the dynamical variables $U$ and $h$ but also the interfacial pressure $\mathit{\Pi}$.
+The latter can be eliminated from Eq. (\ref{eq:Up}) in two alternative ways.
+First, if we follow the same steps as in deriving Eq. (\ref{eq:Up}), but before adding the two equations together divide them by $\rho^{\pm},$ we obtain

-Although substituting this expression into (\ref{eq:Up}) eliminates $\mathit{\Pi}_{x},$ it does not render the resulting equation locally conservative.
-The problem is the non-local dependence of the pressure $\mathit{\Pi=\int\mathit{\Pi}_{x}}\thinspace dx$ on the $U$ and $h.$ Nevertheless, it is possible to cast (\ref{eq:Up}) into a locally conservative form by substituting $\mathit{\Pi}_{x}$ in (\ref{eq:Up}) directly from (\ref{eq:upm}).
-In this case, however, we are faced with a dilemma as $\mathit{\Pi}_{x}$ is defined by two different equations \citep{Ostapenko1999}.
-Requiring (\ref{eq:upm}) for each layer to yield the same $\mathit{\Pi}_{x}$ leads back to (\ref{eq:u}), which, as discussed above, describes the conservation of circulation.
+Although substituting this expression into Eq. (\ref{eq:Up}) we can eliminate $\mathit{\Pi}_{x},$ it does not render the resulting equation locally conservative.
+The problem is the non-local dependence of the pressure $\mathit{\Pi=\int\mathit{\Pi}_{x}}\thinspace dx$ on the dynamical variables $U$ and $h.$ But it does not mean that Eq. (\ref{eq:Up}) is inherently non-local as it is commonly believed.
+The alternative approach which allows us to cast this equation into locally conservative form, is to take $\mathit{\Pi}_{x}$ directly from Eq. (\ref{eq:upm}).
+But here we are faced with a dilemma as $\mathit{\Pi}_{x}$ can be taken either from the equation for the top or bottom layer \citep{Ostapenko1999}.
+Note that requiring Eq. (\ref{eq:upm}) to yield the same $\mathit{\Pi}_{x}$ for both layers leads back to Eq. (\ref{eq:u}), which, as discussed above, describes the conservation of circulation.
+Therefore, the two expressions of $\mathit{\Pi}_{x}$ following from Eq. (\ref{eq:upm}) are equivalent only if Eq. (\ref{eq:u}) is satisfied.
+But this, as shown in the following, is not in general possible.